Harry McClure Johnson: Alpine Club of Canada

-The team of explorers (including Harry McClure Johnson) left the town of Campbell River, British Columbia and travelled inland up the Campbell River to the Upper Campbell Lake.
+The team of explorers (including Johnson) left the town of Campbell River, British Columbia, and travelled inland up the Campbell River to the Upper Campbell Lake.
 Later that party of nine scaled the Crown Mountain (Vancouver Island, British Columbia).
 Following the ascent, the party continued down Butte Lake in British Columbia, up to Price Creek and wound up at the Port Alberni.
 The expedition trekked up the Campbell River, ascended Crown Mountain, explored the surrounding lakes, rivers and valleys, cross the divide, descended to the western sea and reported to the legislature that it was suitable for being the province's first park.
 This was a time when most of the province was uninhabited wilderness.
 This expedition led to the 1911 opening of the first park in British Columbia called Strathcona Provincial Park, named after Lord Strathcona, the railway tycoon who drove the last spike for the Canadian Pacific Railway at Craigellachie.

 On 7 August 1912 he and his cousin climbed Mount Little which is on the border between Alberta and British Columbia.
 He took many photos of these mountains.

-After climbing Crown Mountain, Mr. Johnson has been working hard to encourage fancy American tourist groups, mountain climbers, and Canadian clubs to visit many of the big cities in the neighboring country.
+After climbing Crown Mountain, Johnson has been working hard to encourage fancy American tourist groups, mountain climbers, and Canadian clubs to visit many of the big cities in the neighboring country.
 He has been doing this out of love and has been successful in making people want to see this amazing place for themselves.
 He has also been featured in important newspapers in the eastern and middle states, which has been very helpful.
 He had a very good singing tenor voice.
 He rode horses in Oklahoma Valley, Vernon, British Columbia, and on his Uncle Price Ellison's Ranch.

-His Death
+Death

 He died at the age of 46 in Toronto, Ontario, Canada, where he was visiting his mother (Elizabeth "Gaga" Breading Mcilvaine Johnson), from a sudden attack of influenza which developed into pneumonia.
 He had been in poor health for two years.
 His widow, Mrs. Helena Chase Johnson and his five children survived.
 The five young children he had were Mansi (almost 8 years old.), McClure (almost 7 years old), Elizabeth (5 yrs.
 3 mos.), Sarah Jane (2 1/2 yrs.), and Priscilla (4 months old).
 His wife Helena Modjeska Chase Johnson, (who was then only 31 1/2 years old), remained a widow for over 33 years (from 1932 till 1965).

-In his personal life Mr. Johnson's outstanding traits were his unyielding Integrity and his helpful and unfailing Loyalty to his friends.
+In his personal life Johnson's outstanding traits were his unyielding integrity and his helpful and unfailing loyalty to his friends.